-Let’s discuss the key measures that other organizations can take to respond to a ransomware incident like this.
+Let’s discuss the key measures that other organisations can take to respond to a ransomware incident like this.

 1 Disrupt and stop the adversary

-The organization’s first priority is to ensure that the ransomware does not spread further within the environment.
+The organisation’s first priority is to ensure that the ransomware does not spread further within the environment.

 The remainder of this section deals with two major topics – gaining visibility and forensic analysis.
 It’s worth noting that at this point in the response, senior management should ensure that governance and control mechanisms are established to manage many activities, including tracking the costs incurred by the incident.